fabaff/fsl-test-bench/docs/services/misc/telnet.rst

-.. -*- mode: rst -*-

 .. _services-misc-telnet:

 telnet
 ======

-telnet supports  bidirectional interactive text-oriented communication.
+``telnet`` supports  bidirectional interactive text-oriented communication.

 You should be able to connect to a telnet server. ::